TCF Bank Stadium

 - The main high-definition video display in the stadium is one of the largest in college sports at approximately 48 feet high by 108 fee wide.
 It boasts Daktronics HD-16 technology and was the first of its kind in the Big Ten Conference.

 - The University achieved LEED certification (Leadership in Energy and Environmental Design) for TCF Bank Stadium, making it the first LEED certified college football stadium in the country.
 The certification is achieved by accumulating credits for various environmentally and sustainable efforts in design and construction.

 - In addition to Minnesota college football games, TCF Bank Stadium has hosted Gopher hockey games, Monday Night Football, MLB All-Star concert and U2.
-The Minnesota Vikings will also play their 2014 and 2015 seasons at TCF Bank Stadium, while their stadium is being constructed.
+The Minnesota Vikings played their 2014 and 2015 seasons at TCF Bank Stadium, while their stadium was constructed.

 |50,805||Capacity of stadium, expandable to 80,000|

 |20,000||Square-foot DQ Club Room for game day and non-game day usage|

 |1,300,000||Total number of on-site work hours to complete stadium|

 |24,000||Cubic yards of cast-in-place concrete, enough to make a five-foot-wide sidewalk from Minneapolis to Rochester (74 miles)|

 |8,800||Tons of structural steel, 97% of which is from recycled steel|

 |4,019,760||LED lights make up the video boards at the stadium.|

 |2,020,000||Feet of cable for telecom, broadcast, sound, fire alarm and security systems (382 miles)|